Am I a Candidate for Minimally Invasive Surgery?

-Learn How a Minimally Invasive procedure call an Endoscopic Laminotomy can help Spinal Stenosis, an age related narrowing of the spine
+Learn How a Minimally Invasive procedure called an Endoscopic Laminotomy can help Spinal Stenosis, an age-related narrowing of the spine.

 'Initial treatment for stenosis may include rest, ice, physical therapy, non-steroidal anti-inflammatory drugs, and steroidal epidural injections that act as a local anesthetic and may bring fast-acting, temporary relief," says Dr. Liu.
 'But if these conservative treatments don't bring lasting relief or if the condition worsens, surgery is an option.
 For many patients, a minimally invasive endoscopic lumbar laminotomy is the most effective treatment for stenosis."

-Endoscopic lumbar laminotomy is a decompression procedure that relieves pressure on the nerves of the spinal cord.
+Endoscopic lumbar laminotomy is a minimally invasive spine surgery, it’s a decompression procedure that relieves pressure on the nerves of the spinal cord.
 The laminae, which are small bones at the back of each vertebra, come together to form the bony back wall of the spinal canal.
-Laminotomy removes a small portion of the lamina and ligaments on one or more vertebrae that are pressing on the nerves, making more room for the nerves and allowing for the removal of bone spurs.
+A laminotomy removes a small portion of the lamina and ligaments on one or more vertebrae that are pressing on the nerves, making more room for the nerves and allowing for the removal of bone spurs.
 By relieving pressure on the nerves, laminotomy relieves the symptoms of stenosis.

 'Endoscopic lumbar laminotomy is an advanced alternative to traditional or open laminotomy," says Dr. Liu.
 'It uses a smaller, less invasive incision and is usually performed with local anesthesia as a same-day outpatient procedure.
 Spinal mobility is preserved, the patient experiences less blood loss, and recovery time is much shorter.
 Deciding on a treatment plan for lumbar stenosis should take into account the severity of your symptoms and their effect on your daily activities.
 If you and your doctor decide that surgery is your best option, endoscopic lumbar laminotomy is a minimally invasive procedure that can help you reclaim your life."